tjoyner/ofvioletsandlicorice/chapter20.md

 Daniel laughed.
 "Some precautions will be taken, I hope.
 We think it will be the same producers.
 There will be something written down... in addition to delivery labels... there's a farm and a lot of land [at stake](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#dimezzo)," said Daniel, painfully distracted by the thought that this was not a typical tasting, a typical demonstration in front of an audience more or less competent.

-"A big responsibility, you've taken... you may not allow me to ask you why, but whatever your reason is you have all my respect, for what it's worth."
+"It's a big responsibility you've taken... you may not allow me to ask you why, but whatever your reason is you have all my respect, for what it's worth."

 Daniel shrugged.
 He could have responded to him: for a look.
 Or as he told Nicole: for a kiss.
 But that wouldn't be enough, that response, neither for Luciano nor for himself.
-He said: "For the challenge."
+He said, "For the challenge."

 And maybe it was true.
 Inside that response was also the look and the kiss of Amalia, but it was inside: the look and the kiss of Amalia weren't part of the challenge.
 Was that so?
 Daniel didn't want to ask himself that.
 It would be like trying to solve the mystery of existence, or even, simply, that of the human universe.

 He laughed and said, "[We could say that it attracts more snatch than who knows what](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#unpelodifiga).
 But it's true and it isn't true.
 Right?"

-Luciano was taken aback.
+Luciano was dumbstruck.
 He slowed on a curve, then returned his gaze to the rearview mirror, looking for Daniel's eyes.

 "I wouldn't say that.
 Certainly Amalia can put thoughts in your head.
 That too, of course.
 But I would go further, believe me.
 If you thrashed Baravalle, for me it would be like regaining a bit of memory of this land, of how it was.
 A bit of justice in the world, [to put it grandly](http://ofvioletsandlicorice.tumblr.com/post/129354078274/notes-questions-uncertainties#dirlaallagrande)."